 “It’s just a café.”

-“This type of restaurant was the fist of its kind in the Ames area,” he says.
-“They say the coasts are ve years ahead of us, but our ideas were right in line with what I was seeing on the West coast at the time.”
+“This type of restaurant was the first of its kind in the Ames area,” he says.
+“They say the coasts are five years ahead of us, but our ideas were right in line with what I was seeing on the West coast at the time.”

 The restaurant was designed to have a neighborhood bistro feel with a menu grounded in local foods says Rettig (’94 food science and technology), who was executive chef at the time and has since become general manager.

-The Café consists of a bakery and coffee-house, restaurant, bar and catering com-pany.
-Cooking methods are Old World like making sausage in-house, smoking and curing meats, grilling over a wood fie and roasting in a stone oven.
+The Café consists of a bakery and coffee-house, restaurant, bar and catering company.
+Cooking methods are Old World like making sausage in-house, smoking and curing meats, grilling over a wood fire and roasting in a stone oven.
 They bake artisanal breads and every pastry and dessert is made from scratch.

 Rettig considers it a “chameleon.”